Virtual MCP Servers Configuration¶

 When a client includes the virtual server header, MCP Gateway filters responses to only include the specified tools.

-Create virtual servers for different use cases using tools from your configured MCP servers:
+Create virtual servers for different use cases.
+Replace the example tool names below with tools from your gateway:

 Development Tools Virtual Server¶